c3lang/c3-web/src/content/docs/Language Common/contracts.md

     order: 67
 ---

-Contracts are optional pre- and post-conditions checks that the compiler may use for optimization and runtime checks.
-Note that _compilers are not obliged to process pre- and post-conditions at all_.
-However, violating either pre- or post-conditions is considered undefined behaviour, so a compiler may optimize as if they always hold – even if a potential bug may cause them to be violated.
+Contracts are optional pre- and post-condition checks that the compiler may use for static analysis, runtime checks and optimization.
+Note that _conforming C3 compilers are not obliged to use pre- and post-conditions at all_.

+However, violating either pre- or post-conditions is unspecified behaviour, and a compiler may optimize code as if they are always true – even if a potential bug may cause them to be violated.

+In safe mode, pre- and post-conditions are checked using runtime asserts.

 # Pre-conditions